211tbc/synthesis/docs/synthesis_install_read_me.txt

 -Note: Synthesis currently runs only on unix platforms.
 The hangup is Windows' lack of support for pyinotify.
 -There are workarounds, but nobody has requested this for Windows.

--Install python > = 2.6.
+-Install python >= 2.6 and <= 2.7.x.
 In linux, the best way is to do this through your system's package manager.
 Most linux distros already have it though.

 -Install a postgres database.
 Get it from your package manager, then configure it.
 Here are notes for Debian: http://codeghar.wordpress.com/2009/01/24/postgresql-83-on-debian-lenny/